Points and Miles to Zanzibar

 Zanzibar Hotels

 We stayed at the Park Hyatt Zanzibar using two free night certificates.
 It was a category 4 hotel but is now a category 5 so I was happy that we went when we did.
 The rooms run for almost $400/night so that was a great use of a $95 annual fee.
-I am happy to pay a $95 annual fee on the World of Hyatt Credit Card when I can use the annual certificate for a free night’s stay.
+I am happy to pay a $95 annual fee on The World of Hyatt Credit Card when I can use the annual certificate for a free night’s stay.

 All information about the World of Hyatt Credit Card has been collected independently by Travel Mom Squad.
 The World of Hyatt Credit Card is no longer available through Travel Mom Squad.